sus20/CC_A2/consumer_job/README.md

 # Challenge(s) Faced During Implementation

-During the development of the consumer service and attempts to establish a connection with Kafka, I encountered an issue when trying to connect without creating a consumer image or container.
+During the development of the consumer service and attempts to establish a connection with Kafka, I encountered an issue, when trying to connect without creating a consumer image or container.
 The initial attempt involved using the following properties in the kafka.dev.json config file:

 ```json
 {